 4 - Pay appropriate fee:

-5 - The application and design will be reviewed by Sibley County's Septic Inspector.
+5 - The application and design will be reviewed by the Sibley County Septic Inspector.

-6 - An onsite permit and design will be issued by the County upon approval of the design by the Sibley County Septic Inspector.
+6 - An onsite permit and design will be issued by Sibley County upon approval of the design by the Sibley County Septic Inspector.

-- A Land Use Permit will not be issued until septic design is approved by the Sibley County Septic Inspector.
+- A Land Use Permit will NOT be issued until septic design is approved by the Sibley County Septic Inspector.

 7 - Upon approval of design and completion of soil verifications, owner hires a licensed installer.